k-sauvee/chutney/docs/docs/documentation/actions/amqp.md

 !!! warning "Parallel consume"
     * Only **one** queue consumer can be started at a given time.
     * To start a queue consumer, Chutney:
-        * check if an other consumer was started:
+        * check if another consumer was started:
             * if true, it re check the queue availability every `500 ms` without exceeding `timeout` duration.
 At every iteration, the remaining timeout is reduced by `500 ms`.
-            * else, it mark the queue as locked and start the current consumer.
+            * else, it marks the queue as locked and start the current consumer.
         * consume messages without exceeding the remaining timeout ( = timeout - n * 500ms) or the `nb-messages`.
         * stop consumer and unlock the queue.